portableant/museologi.st/content/talks/he-links.md

   - digital heritage
   - digital archaeology
 ---
-This collates all the projects, links and talks that were covered in my talk on the 9th July for Historic England's staff conference.
+This collates all the projects, links and talks that were covered in [my talk on the 10th July](https://westminsterschool-my.sharepoint.com/:p:/g/personal/dan_pett_westminster_org_uk/EVUJGfkD89NFgGWYlcVxPTkBMJZUASEs85DYcwhZtGAL7w?e=y7JMqF) for Historic England's staff conference.

 Nearly all the resources on this page are open source, reproducible and very low budget.
 If you want to learn more, please just ask!